Stanko/Stanko.github.io/content/blog/2022-03-01-breaking-down-krypton.md

   size="md"
 ) }}

+But as I wanted to pen plot the drawing, I abandoned the whole full color idea.

 ## Making it interesting

 We made a solid base, but let's try to make it more interesting.
 How about we space the tiles apart a little?
 Randomly remove pieces?
 Make the whole thing explode?
 Or maybe pieces could start falling apart?
 Tiles could have rounded corners?
-The overall idea is to mimic phenomena from real physical world, by carefully introducing randomness.
+The general idea is to mimic phenomena from the physical world by using a little bit of carefully introduced randomness.

-I tried all of the things mentioned above, and for the final plot I scaled the tiles and make pieces break off the main structure.
+I tried all of the things mentioned above, and for the final plot I scaled the tiles and made pieces break off the main structure.
 Only pieces in the lower half are offset.
 The further away they are from the center, the more offset they are going to be.
 A little bit of randomness is sprinkled on top to break the mathematical orderliness.

 {{ dual_image(
   alt1="Add polygon offset"